 To achieve optimal health and well-being, we must not only pay attention to how we care for ourselves physically but also attend to our emotional, intellectual, and spiritual well-being and happiness.
 This may involve questioning long-held beliefs and ways of being in the world that no longer serve us.

 For example, most of us worry from time to time—and some people worry most of the time.
 But the reality is that worrying is a futile activity.
-Worrying about world events, other people’s lives, or even your own life has no effect on outcome.
+Worrying about world events, other people’s lives or even your own life has no effect on the outcome.
 In fact, worrying does nothing except create fear and unhappiness in the precious moments of your life.
 But interestingly enough, while worrying doesn’t ever improve a situation, cultivating an attitude of happiness and trust can.

 Be Happier, Be Healthier

 Recent research proves that a sunny disposition could be the main key to a happier, longer life.
 According to studies, optimism—the tendency to believe that good things will happen—may speed recovery from cardiovascular disease and other health problems.
 To explore this theory, researchers studied a group of men and women between the ages of 65 and 85.
-At the start of the nine-year trial, each subject completed a survey on general wellbeing, which gauged his or her tendency to be optimistic or pessimistic.
+At the start of the nine-year trial, each subject completed a survey on general well-being, which gauged his or her tendency to be optimistic or pessimistic.
 Of the 941 participants, four subgroups were formed to reflect the levels of optimism or pessimism among the group as a whole.

 When the nine-year period was complete, researchers discovered:

 - Participants with the highest levels of optimism at the start of the study had the lowest death rate (30% of the optimists versus more than 57% in the most pessimistic group).

 - When all other factors were considered, the risk of death was 29% lower among those who were highly optimistic.